emehrkay/gremlinpy/README.md

 ###Binding Params

-The last parameter passed in a function is automatically bound.
+All parameters passed into a function are automatically bound.
 Each `Gremlin` instance creates a unique key to hold the bound parameter values to.
 However, you can manually bind the param and pass a name that you deisre.

 ```python
     bound = g.bind_param('my_value', 'MY_PARAM')